-You are not required to appoint a company secretary in the Bahamas but it is highly suggested.
+You are not required to appoint a company secretary in the Bahamas, Cayman, or BVI, but it is highly suggested.
 You might be wondering what functions is this secretary required to perform?
 And why can’t you just do it yourself?
 Especially if you are a cash-strapped startup.
 Here’s everything you need to know, including how to choose the right secretary for your new business.

 The 3 Primary Roles Of Your Company Secretary

-While secretaries in your home country may perform catch-all job duties, in the Bahamas your secretary’s duties are divided into 3 primary roles.
+While secretaries in your home country may perform catch-all job duties, in the Bahamas, Cayman and BVI your secretary’s duties are divided into 3 primary roles.

-The company secretary will be your main point of contact with The Government of the Bahamas.
+The company secretary will be your main point of contact with the local Government.
 They are responsible for preparing the minutes for the Annual General Meetings (AGMs) and the Extraordinary General Meetings (EGM).
 They ensure your business registration is up to date and file all required documents with the Government of the Bahamas and all local authorities.

 Your secretary will keep you apprised of all current and changing legal and compliance measures for your business and industry.
 They will also advise the director on the next steps and best practices.
 This is especially important for those grandfathered into the old regulations, which will expire December 31, 2021.